PoCInnovation/Workshops/p2p/3.foundry/README.md

 - Now test your function by modifying the `test/Counter.t.sol` file, the file must test the `increment` function and the `setNumber` one.
     - You can use the `forge test` command at the root of your project to test your contract.

-> :attention: Take care about the visibility of your functions !
+> :warning: Take care about the visibility of your functions !

 ### :books: **Documentation**: